khallediRA/contractzlab_testci/README.md

 # Kishi-NodeJS

-Kishi-NodeJS is a backend server template and framework that is MySQL Database centred.
+Kishi-NodeJS is a backend server template and framework based on MySQL Databases.

 ## models